-Each prospective investor should consult his or her own tax advisor to determine the application of the tax law and practice in his or her own particular circumstance.
+Each prospective investor should consult his or her own tax adviser to determine the application of the tax law and practice in his or her own particular circumstance.

 The advice herein was prepared for the Fund.
-Any person reviewing this discussion should seek advice based on such person's particular circumstances from an independent tax advisor.
-The Fund have not obtained an opinion of tax counsel or a ruling from Internal Revenue Service with respect to any tax issues.
+Any person reviewing this discussion should seek advice based on such person's particular circumstances from an independent tax adviser.
+The Fund has not obtained an opinion of tax counsel or a ruling from Internal Revenue Service with respect to any tax issues.